 You meet people every day and you form impressions about them.
 You interact with different individuals in different ways.
 The behaviour that you exhibit and your way of thinking also greatly changes depending upon your cultural and societal background.
 Why does all this happen or rather, how does it happen, even without us knowing that we do this?
 This is what Social Psychology is all about.

-Among the factors that contribute to the importance of social psychology is the fact that it states, that our behaviour is goal oriented.
-Essentially our behaviour and interactions are there to fulfill needs.
+Among the factors that contribute to the importance of social psychology is the fact that it states, that our behaviour is goal-oriented.
+Essentially our behaviour and interactions are there to fulfil needs.
 Some common goals or needs include the need for social ties, the desire to understand ourselves and others, the wish to gain or maintain status or protection, and the need to attract companions.
-Therefore, it says that the way we behave is always driven by our desire to fulfill something.
+Therefore, it says that the way we behave is always driven by our desire to fulfil something.
 We seek friends, romantic partners, strive to achieve recognition and social status, and understand the motivations that guide the behaviours of others.

 In a process called attribution, we often try to analyse the behaviours of others.
 Why did they get angry?
 Was it something within them like an anger management issue, or did it simply stem from the situation that they were put in?

-Another main importance of social psychology is that it attempts to decode and demystify love, a powerful human emotion that has baffled scientists through millennia, and still continues to.
-Through various theories that have been dominant through time, the psychology attempts to at least understand what love is, why we fall in love and whether there is really something outside of science within the emotion.
+Another main importance of social psychology is that it attempts to decode and demystify love, a powerful human emotion that has baffled scientists through millennia and continues to.
+Through various theories that have been dominant through time, psychology attempts to at least understand what love is, why we fall in love and whether there is really something outside of science within the emotion.

-So if you are wondering why studying social psychology is so important, the answer in a nutshell, is that it helps you retain better control over your actions and also helps you understand the actions of others better.
-This could potentially be helpful in dealing with a varied group of individuals be it at work, during studies or within your own home.
+So if you are wondering why studying social psychology is so important, the answer, in a nutshell, is that it helps you retain better control over your actions and also helps you understand the actions of others better.
+This could potentially help deal with a varied group of individuals be it at work, during studies or within your own home.
 Interested to study social psychology?
 Then why not enrol on our accredited programme on social psychology and start gaining the skills to help you navigate your social surroundings with more ease?